minecraft2048/anisong-detector/README.md

    - [fuzzywuzzy](https://pypi.org/project/fuzzywuzzy/)
    - [sparse-dot-topn](https://github.com/ing-bank/sparse_dot_topn)
 2. Download some anime wallpaper and put it in wallpaper folder
-3. Rename the wallpapers to the anime title that is in MyAnimeList website.
-For example for a Bleach wallpaper, name it `Bleach.jpg`
+3. Rename the wallpapers to the anime title that is the main title in MyAnimeList website .
+For example for Naruto: Shippuden wallpaper, name it `Naruto: Shippuuden.jpg`, __not__ `Naruto: Shippuden.jpg`.
+You can use the same wallpaper for multiple animes by copying it and pasting it with the name of the animes you want that wallpaper to share with

 ## Usage